 6. Continue in the same way to add more main organization units (e.g., Sales, Finance, Customer Service).

-To add a sub-org unit under one of your main org units (e.g., Social Media under Marketing):
+To add a sub-org unit under one of your main org units (e.g., Helpdesk under Customer Service):

-1. To the right of the main org unit that you want to create a sub-org unit for, click the option button (three dots):
+1. To the right of the main org unit that you want to create a sub-org unit for (E.g. for Customer Service), click the option button (three dots):